 Raise your hand if you’re tired of hearing the phrase “get your body back.”
 Regardless of whether you just had a baby or not, why are we always trying to look backwards when it comes to our body?
 So this isn’t a post about dieting or exercising your way back to your old body.
 I don’t have any advice on how to get rid of that belly bloat.
 I don’t have recommendations of miracle creams that will get rid of stretch marks or cellulite.
 (Although, I’ll keep searching and sharing my favorites when I do find them!)

 This is also not a post about how great I feel while wearing a bathing suit.
 Because like all women, I can name about bazillion things I’d like to change about my body—especially when faced with wearing a bathing suit.

 Nonetheless, this was the year that I had a chat with myself about embracing my body—in a bathing suit and beyond.
 Not the body I’m going to have next month, when I finally lose those 5lbs.
 Not the body I had 10 years ago, or even 5 years ago.
 Today’s body.
 The one with the stretch marks, some cellulite and the one a little more squishy than it used to be.
 But acceptance doesn’t come easy, so I found these four ways to feel good in a bathing suit, while working on loving my body.
 Hope you find these helpful!

-1. The Fit Not the Size
+1. The Fit Not The Style

 2. Self Care